 Removal of residence hall window screens is prohibited.
-Residents may be held financially responsible for the removal of and damage to the screens and may be referred to the Student Code of Conduct process.
+Residents may be held financially responsible for the removal of and damage to the screens and judicial sanctions may be imposed.
 Windows may not be used as points of entrance to or egress from residence hall rooms.